History of Newcastle upon Tyne

 The history of Newcastle upon Tyne dates back almost 2,000 years, during which it has been controlled by the Romans, the Angles and the Norsemen amongst others.
-Originally known by its Roman name Pons Aelius, the name "Newcastle" has been used since the Norman conquest of England.
+Newcastle upon Tyne was originally known by its Roman name Pons Aelius.
+The name "Newcastle" has been used since the Norman Conquest of England.
 Due to its prime location on the River Tyne, the town developed greatly during the Middle Ages and it was to play a major role in the Industrial Revolution, being granted city status in 1882.
 Today, the city is a major retail, commercial and cultural centre.